egetunckanat/PyEditorial/README.md

 - Generates the .env file from the enviroment variables contained in the env_sample file.
 If it is not desired to keep the default values, it is recommended to change these values before the script runs.

-- Stops, builds and starts the enviroment.
+- Stops the existing enviroment, builds and starts the enviroment.

 **!!!
 IMPORTANT NOTE; If the installation script is run again after installation, newly added data and tables will be deleted.
 Persistent data is not kept !!!**